JohnDickerson/EnvyFree/README.md

 =====================
 The `allocator` module uses [CPLEX](http://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/), so you will need to install it.
 IBM offers a free license via its [Academic Initiative](http://www-03.ibm.com/ibm/university/academic/pub/page/academic_initiative).

+The codebase also uses [NumPy](http://www.numpy.org/) for random utility model generation.

 Troubleshooting
 ===============